groq/mlagility/docs/tools_user_guide.md

 Instruct `benchit` or `benchmark_script()` to skip over any input scripts that have been previously attempted.

+For example:
+- `benchit benchmark INPUT_SCRIPTS` will benchmark every script in `INPUT_SCRIPTS`, regardless of whether benchmarking those scripts has been attempted previously.
+- `benchit benchmark INPUT_SCRIPTS --resume` will benchmark only the scripts in `INPUT_SCRIPTS` that have not been previously attempted.

-This is useful for when you are benchmarking a large corpus of models, and one of the models crashes your run.
+The `--resume` behavior is useful for when you are benchmarking a large corpus of models, and one of the models crashes your run.
 If you repeat the same command, but with the `--resume` argument, then the new run will pick up where the last run left off, including skipping over any input scripts that crashed previously.

-Usage:
-- `benchit benchmark INPUT_SCRIPTS --resume`

 > _Note_: if `--resume` is skipping over any input scripts that you *do* want to evaluate, you have two options:
 > - Manually build the input script with `benchit benchmark INPUT_SCRIPT` without setting `--resume`
-> - Start a new cache directory with `--cache-dir NEW_CACHE_DIR`, or by removing your existing cache dir with `rm -rf YOUR_CACHE_DIR`
+> - Start a new cache directory with `--cache-dir NEW_CACHE_DIR` or `export MLAGILITY_CACHE_DIR=NEW_CACHE_DIR`

 Also available as an API argument:
 - `benchmark_script(resume=True/False)`